alexpaul/Github-Projects-Workshop/README.md

 1. Update Pinned repos with most current and relevant work.
 2. Create README's for all of your Pinned projects.
+3. Best way to grow as a developer is to see code from credible devs so let's follow some and see their work.
+4. Star repos you like and that were helpful for you and completing your work.
+5. Create a README for your main Github profile that adds more value to your Github landing page.

 ## Basics of README